 Here the speaker contrasts the harsh noise of the ibis with something more ethereal, an omen.
 He knows them for what they portend, anything from a good harvest to coming rain.
 This knowledge exists alongside the more contemporary, that they make loud noises.
 Something about the bird has piqued his interest.
 It is likely the fact that he knows so little about it and that it is a common sight in his day-to-day life.
 The poet is encouraging a closer analysis of life with these lines.
 One is able to pass by something every day and never take the time to know what it is or what it might symbolize.

 While his imagination is focused on the bird’s nature and origin, his eyes follow it as it joins into a flock and flies over his home.

-In the next three lines the speaker describes the actions of the birds in the sky.
+In the next three lines, the speaker describes the actions of the birds in the sky.
 They are graceful in their movements, especially for their size.
 They “bank” and climb up above the “lopped horizon.”
 A reader should take note of the variety of adjectives the poet makes use of here.
-The birds are described beautifully, but also somewhat dangerously.
-They “slice” through the “Fat clouds” and “cut through jacaranda,” a genus of flowering plant common in tropical and subtropical areas.
+The birds are described beautifully but also somewhat dangerously.
+They “slice” through the “Fat clouds” and “cut through jacaranda,” a genus of a flowering plant common in tropical and subtropical areas.

 The speaker describes the smells of this area.
 One can pick up “wood fire” and “anthracite.”
 These are industrial smells.
-(Anthracite refers a hard variety of coal.)
-The speaker is looking down, from the eye of the ibis, on the mines of the region, specially those in the water.
-He can se the “Mine heads” as they “wink…in dumps and streams.”
+(Anthracite refers to a hard variety of coal.)
+The speaker is looking down, from the eye of the ibis, on the mines of the region, especially those in the water.
+He can see the “Mine heads” as they “wink…in dumps and streams.”
 They appear to him as “steel fly eyes.”
-They are multifaceted, hard and functional like steel.
+They are multifaceted, hard, and functional like steel.
 But they are also alive like a fly’s eyes.
-This description show the alluring nature of the material and how one would be unable to avoid looking at it.
+This description shows the alluring nature of the material and how one would be unable to avoid looking at it.